Congestion at South China ports worsens on anti-COVID-19 measures

 Ocean Network Express (ONE) said in a notice on Wednesday that Yantian International Container Terminal continues to operate below capacity because of COVID-related work restrictions while congestion at container terminals at Shekou and Chiwan has surged to over 90% of capacity.

-The world's leading container line Maersk (MAERSKb.CO) on Thursday increased the duration of expected delays at Yantian to 16 days from 14 days previously. read more
+The world’s leading container line Maersk on Thursday increased the duration of expected delays at Yantian to 16 days from 14 days previously.

 As of Friday, more than 50 container vessels are waiting to dock in the Outer Pearl River Delta, where the ports are located, according to Refinitiv data.